coq/ceps/text/000-prop-untangle.md

-- Title: Untangling the 3 roles of Prop
+- Title: Disentangling the 3 roles of `Prop`

 - Drivers: Abhishek Anand